MyracleDesign/widget-countdown/readme.txt

 [Countdown Demo](http://demo.wpdevart.com/wordpress-countdown-demo)

-WordPress Countdown plugin have useful features.
+Our WordPress Countdown plugin have a lot of useful features that you will like.

 ### Features of WordPress Countdown plugin